Ajmal Shahzad: International career

 In January 2010, he was named in the Test and ODI squads for the England tour of Bangladesh.
 On his debut for England in a Twenty20 International against Pakistan, he claimed two wickets, both in his first over.
 He then made his ODI début against Bangladesh, again taking a wicket in his first over.

 When Bangladesh toured England a few months later, he made his Test debut in the second Test, replacing the injured Tim Bresnan.
 After only scoring 5 runs in England's innings and an expensive first bowling spell, he took 3 wickets in 3 overs in his second spell as Bangladesh failed to reach the follow-on target.
 Pakistan toured England in July and Shahzad was included in England's 12-man squad for the first Test.
 A week before the match, he twisted his ankle whilst playing for Yorkshire.
 As he was still experiencing discomfort the day before the Test, England chose to play Tim Bresnan instead of Shahzad.

 Shahzad was included in the performance squad who were training in Australia for the 2011 Ashes and ready to provide cover in the event of injuries.
 He was not called upon in the Tests, but played two T20Is against Australia and the first five of the seven ODIs that followed.
 He took 6 wickets at an average of 40.50 before a hamstring injury in the fifth match ruled him out of the rest of the series.

 Shahzad was included in England's 15-man squad for the 2011 ICC World Cup held in Bangladesh, India, and Sri Lanka in March 2011.
 He managed three wickets from two appearances in the tournament, but suffered a recurrence of the hamstring injury against Australia forcing him out of the tournament prematurely.

 On his return to Yorkshire, he struggled for form so was left out of the England Test and ODI squads to face Sri Lanka in 2011.
 He was selected in the England Performance Programme held over the 2011-12 English off-season, but never played international cricket again.

+Post playing career

+Following his playing career, Shahzad initially became an assistant coach at Marylebone Cricket Club's Young Cricketers.
+He succeeded Steve Kirby as the club's Head Coach in February 2019.
+Two years later he joined Derbyshire as an Assistant Coach with a focus on bowling.